cloudogu/gitops-playground/docs/content-loader/content-loader.md

 - GOP merges these repos in the defined order into a directory structure.
 - This allows you to overwrite files from all repos created by GOP.
     - One use case for this is, for example, a base repository that specifies the basic structure of all GOP instances in a cloud environment and more specialized repositories that contain specific applications.
-    - Another use case is to keep the configuration (YAML) in one repo and the code in another to deploy different configg with the same code.
+    - Another use case is to keep the configuration (YAML) in one repo and the code in another to deploy different config with the same code.
       Current examples are `petclinic-plain` and `petclinic-helm`.
 - Existing repositories, e.g., `argocd/argocd`, can be extended by  `COPY`, and `FOLDER_BASED` content repos.
   - ArgoCD `AppProjects` and `Applications` can be defined in the content.